 The use of oak is very limited, it is just a touch of soices/ or a texture.
-When they taste the juice of the barrel.

 The Chablis Grand Cru Vaudésir receive more oak, but it is a way to get some roundness and complexity but not to "get an oaky" Grand Cru.